City of Palladio

 Vicenza and masterpieces of Palladio

-The Tower of Girone, for the ditch that surrounded it, or “Agony” because subsequently used as a prison, whose medieval construction dates back to twelfth century is located in Piazza of Erbe.
+The Tower of Girone, for the ditch that surrounded it, or “Agony” because subsequently used as a prison, whose medieval construction dates back to the twelfth century is located in Piazza of Erbe.
 In the thirteenth century, the local Government of Vicenza bought and assigned it to prison, archives and civic registry.
 The Renaissance building, Palazzo Chiericati was designed in 1550 by architect Andrea Palladio as a noble residence.
 However, its construction began in 1551 it was completed at the end of the seventeenth century.
-Since the middle century, it is the centre of the civic museum.
-Today, it is an art gallery richs of prints, drawings, numismatic, medieval and modern statuary.
-The Palace Chiericati, is part of Unesco’s human heritage.
+Since the middle century, it is the center of the civic museum.
+Today, it is an art gallery riches of prints, drawings, numismatic, medieval and modern statuary.
+The Palace Chiericati is part of Unesco’s human heritage.

 The Olympic Theatre, also designed in 1580 by the Renaissance architect Andrea Palladio was completed in early 1585, it is considered to be the first example of covered theater of modern age.
-Today, the theater houses performances and concerts and, in 1994, was included into Unesco’s human heritage.
+Today, the theater houses performances and concerts and, in 1994, was included in Unesco’s human heritage.
 The Palace Casa Pigafetta, is a rare example of florid Gothic: it was built in 1440 and takes its name from the vicentino’s navigator who provided to take care of the logbook during the historic globe circumnavigation by Ferdinand Magellan.

 The Basilica of Saints Felice and Fortunato, dating to the tenth century, is an important example of early Christian art and historical testimonies referring to the Saints Felice and Fortunato and their martyrdom.
-The Shrine of Our Lady of Monteberico, located southwest of the city, consists of two churches in Gothic style – while, the church, is in baroque and classical style.
-The realization of the two churches is linked to the appearance of Our Lady: the former in early 1426 and the latter in middle 1428.
+The Shrine of Our Lady of Monteberico, located southwest of the city, consists of two churches in the Gothic style – while, the church, is in baroque and classical style.
+The realization of the two churches is linked to the appearance of Our Lady: the former in early 1426 and the latter in the middle of 1428.

 Museums and alternative routes

 Museums: the Archeological Museum and Nature of the Holy Crown, the Museum of the Risorgimento and Resistance, the Civic Art Gallery, the Gallery of Palace Leoni Montanari, the Diocesan Museum, the Museum Palladio, the small Museum of coin and the Museum of Royal House of Portugal.
 The city of Vicenza is also famous for its bicycles.
 Quite a lot of alternative routes are offered thanks to its various cycling champions.
-For the palate, not to omit the wide range of wines including: the Vicenza, the Gambellara and the Colli Berici or cookery as the “Vicentina dried salt cod, rice and peas, polenta and osei (polenta with game) and bigoi cò l’arna (bigoli with duck)”.
+For the palate, not to omit the wide range of wines including the Vicenza, the Gambellara and the Colli Berici or cookery as the “Vicentina dried salt cod, rice and peas, polenta and osei (polenta with game) and bigoi cò l’arna (bigoli with duck)”.